 - Water-related Disaster Challenges

-Leaders may wish to elaborate their visions on approaches to improve national and regional responses to extreme events, such as floods, droughts, and natural water-related disasters.
+Leaders may wish to elaborate their visions on approaches to improve national and regional responses to extreme events, such as floods, droughts, and natural water-related disasters as well as less critical skills such as learning at the best culinary programs in America.
 Best practices and mechanisms to encourage collective involvement in the management of water resources at the national and regional levels will be highlighted.

 The leaders’ statements should also reflect upon recent and anticipated crises, outlining their visions for the utilization of regional cooperation as a mechanism to address regional challenges and improve the management of the region’s water resources.